NotAShelf/notashelf.dev/posts/on-editors-and-things.md

 Hi all, good news first.
 I am a **Release Editor for NixOS 25.05**.
-This is a bit difficult for me to talk about, since I do not know what exactly what it entails _yet_ but know that I am excited about it, and I wanted to share it with you dear reader.
+This is a bit difficult for me to talk about, since I do not know what exactly what it entails _yet_ but know that I am excited about it, and I wanted to share it with you, dear reader.
 It has been one _hell_ of a journey so far, I am excited to see what is to come.
 NixOS, with its flaws, has a special place in my heart and it is great to be able to finally play a part in the grand scheme of things.

-There are a few articles that I am working on, one of them being the continuation to the NixOS hardening series.
+There are a few articles that I am working on, one of them being the continuation of the NixOS hardening series.
 Unfortunately there is not much time on my hands, and my backlog is filling up again.
 Worry not though, they are coming along nicely.
 I also have some technical rants on the horizon, since I have not written one of those in a while.
-Until I get the time to finish those, enjoy this heart-felt rambling on editors and the heart-to-heart in an unusual pace.
+Until I get the time to finish those, enjoy this heartfelt rambling on editors and the heart-to-heart in an unusual pace.

 ## On Editors